-The fundamental belief that there is an “Inner Light” in every person forms the basis for the values Friends embrace and enumerate as: Simplicity, Peace, Integrity, Community, Equality and Service.
-These values infuse our curriculum in every grade and subject, and explicit instruction in their meaning and application takes place in Quakerism and Group Guidance classes.
+The fundamental belief that there is "good" in each person forms the basis for the values Friends embrace: Simplicity, Peace, Integrity, Community, Equality and Service.
+These values infuse curriculum in every grade and subject, and explicit instruction in their meaning and application occurs in Quakerism and Guidance classes.

-Simplicity: Friends endeavor to exercise moderation where material possessions and use of the Earth’s resources are concerned.
+Simplicity: Friends aim to exercise moderation where material possessions and use of Earth’s resources are concerned.

 Peace: Quakers seek to eliminate conflicts that lead to violence and war.